 Landlords have to deal with a wide range of people and some of the most unusual situations.
 Keeping your cool can help you be a better business owner and will definitely help you resolve conflict in a more effective way.

-Here are 5 tips on how landlords can control their anger and get better results from themselves and others in resolving any business situation.
+Here are 5 tips on how landlords can control their emotions and get better results from themselves and others in resolving any business situation.

-- Move Forward.
-When feeling irritated or frustrated at a landlord situation, it’s important to keep moving forward.
-Staying stuck in a fit of anger will only make a situation worse and cloud judgement, preventing people from making the best decision.
+When feeling irritated or frustrated at a landlord-tenant situation, it’s important to keep moving forward.
+Staying stuck in a fit of anger will only make a situation worse and cloud judgment, preventing people from making the best decision.
 Address the situation with a problem-solving attitude and the anger will fade soon.

 The benefits of saying no when it is appropriate are huge, but there are some downsides and consequences of taking a stand.
 Anytime you refuse someone, they will most likely not be happy about it.

-Whether a tenant gets angry, gives you the silent treatment or turns passive aggressive, sometimes the consequences of saying no can feel personal.
-Above all, don’t take it personally because feeling slighted when refused is simply human nature.
+Whether a tenant gets angry, gives you the silent treatment, or turns passive-aggressive, sometimes the consequences of saying no can feel personal.
+Above all, don’t take it personally; feeling slighted when refused is simply human nature.